cmcskimming/light/docs/contributing/STYLE.md

 - Separate Boundaries

     If there is a boundary between the purpose of multiple sections / blocks of comments, they should not be combined into one comment.
-I.e., a function's inline justification should not be in the same block as its doc comment:
+E.g., a function's inline justification should not be in the same block as its doc comment:

     ```luau
     --[[